Skip to content ↓

 • You won’t need to worry about catching up on work, or that your child might fall behind because of missing an important lesson

-Your child won’t miss out on activities at the start and end of term, which are often fun and a chance to develop friendships
+Your child will miss out on activities at the start and end of term, which are often fun and a chance to develop new friendships.

 Legal Framework: